blocus/Neural-Network-Python/README.md

 For the first one there is an object called Martix which there is functions of Matrix operations.

 The second one is the library for neural network.
+Not uploaded yet
 <!--
 ### Prerequisites